The Cornwall We Want

 Be less reliant on Tourism

-by Joseph77, almost 4 years ago
+by Joseph77, over 4 years ago

 It is time that Cornwall became less reliant on toursim otherwise we become more vulnerable in circumstances such as Covid.
 Having c 60% of your economy based on tourism is suicide.